chris1111/WIFI-ON/README.md

 # WIFI-ON
 Fix issue Wifi icon grayed out on Sequoia 15 using OCLP.
+- Of course your Broadcom Wifi must be functional, this does not fix a non-functional Wifi.
 - SIP must be disable

 🔍 View Cde [Install Script](https://github.com/chris1111/WIFI-ON/blob/main/Source-Script/Install.scpt)